"Community doesn't just create abundance ...

 - Palmer Parker, Educator and Activist

 We love the Shenandoah Valley and are committed to a "local-first" mindset, focused on preserving the region's rural heritage and rich history.
+We believe that ongoing access to community, practitioners, and knowledge creates an interconnected family that works toward the common good.

 We hope to use this project as an acupuncture point to catalyze positive action in areas like regenerative agriculture, forest restoration, economic opportunity, and wellness.